gjbex/Fortran-MOOC/docs/arrays.md

 If `dim` is specified, the result returned by the function is an array with a rank one less than that of the argument.
-So for a two dimensional array `A`, `maxval(A, dim=1)` would return a one dimentional array.
+So for a two dimensional array `A`, `maxval(A, dim=1)` would return a one dimensional array.
 The elements of that array would be the maximum value over each column in `A`.

 The `mask` argument is a `logical` array of the same shape as the argument array.